Hustisford Junior/Senior High School

 Hustisford High School is a public high school located in Hustisford, Wisconsin, United States.
-It serves students in 9th through 12th grade.
-It is part of the Hustisford School District and is housed in the same building as the Hustisford Junior High School (grades 6-8).
+It serves students in 6th through 12th grade.
+It is part of the Hustisford School District and is housed in the same building as the John Hustis Elementary school (grades PK–5).

-In 2010, enrollment in the Hustisford Junior/Senior High School was over 200.
+In 2023–24, enrollment in the Hustisford Junior/Senior High School was 156.

 Extracurricular activities

 Student activities include Academic Bowl, FFA, Forensics, Math Bowl, Marching Band, Mock Trial, National Honor Society, Pep Band, Spanish Club, Student Council, and Yearbook.

 Athletics

-As of 2010, the Athletic Director was Glen Falkenthal.
 The sports offered in fall include football, volleyball, and cheerleading.
 In winter there are both boys' and girls' basketball, wrestling, and dance.
 In spring there are baseball, softball, and soccer.